 Enter the Bayon from the east at the steps leading to a terrace.
 The interior of the Bayon, the one a visitor first encounters, is a square gallery on the ground or first level.
 This gallery is interspersed with eight entry towers - one in each corner and one in the middle of each side.
 All of the eight structures are in the shape of a cross.
 The gallery was probably originally covered with a root, perhaps of wood.

-Nestled within private gardens, Pillar Hotel offers accommodation away from the hustle and bustle of Siem Reap.
-It features an outdoor swimming pool and guests can enjoy meals at the in-house restaurant.
-Free WiFi is available in public areas. ...
+Sambath Residence offers accommodation away from the hustle and bustle of Siem Reap.
+It features an outdoor pool and guests can enjoy meals at the in-house restaurant or have a drink at the bar.
+Free WiFi is available in public areas.
+It is a 1 ...

 We market your property to a large audience of travellers worldwide, Join us today.